Stackclash/5e-vault/5. Mechanics/Items/Lesser Eye Stalk Wand Hhhvii.md

 - **2. Enervation Ray.** The targeted creature must make a DC 14 Constitution saving throw, taking `dice: 4d8|avg` (`4d8`) necrotic damage on a failed save, or half as much damage on a successful one.
 - **3. Pushing Ray.** The targeted creature must succeed on a DC 14 Strength saving throw or be pushed up to 15 feet directly away from you and have its speed halved until the start of your next turn.
 - **4. Fire Ray.** The targeted creature must succeed on a DC 14 Dexterity saving throw or take `dice: 4d10|avg` (`4d10`) fire damage.
-- **5. Paralyzing Ray.** The targeted creature must succeed on a DC 14 Constitution saving throw or be paralyzed for 1 minute.
+- **5. Paralyzing Ray.** The targeted creature must succeed on a DC 14 Constitution saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#paralyzed\|paralyzed]] for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-- **6. Sleep Ray.** The targeted creature must succeed on a DC 14 Wisdom saving throw or fall asleep and remain unconscious for 1 minute.
+- **6. Sleep Ray.** The targeted creature must succeed on a DC 14 Wisdom saving throw or fall asleep and remain [[/5.
+Mechanics/Rules/Conditions.md#unconscious\|unconscious]] for 1 minute.
 The target awakens if it takes damage or another creature takes an action to wake it.
 This ray has no effect on constructs and undead.

 The wand recovers `dice: 1d2|avg` (`1d2`) charges at dawn.
 When you use the last charge of the wand, there is a 90% chance chance that it crumbles into ashes and is destroyed.